Guide your poems into print with Primers!

 How to Enter:

-Submission to Primers is made by email and paid for via the Nine Arches Press online shop.
+Submission to Primers is made by email and paid for via the payment button below.

-- Please first pay for your entry or entries (by credit/debit card or PayPal) in our online shop or via the button at the bottom of this page.
+- Please first pay for your entry via the payment button at the bottom of this page.

 - Email your submission as one single Word or PDF document to primers@ninearchespress.com and please include the following in your email only: